People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

 Type 2 diabetes has traditionally been seen as a progressive disease that is managed rather than cured.
 Just because a patient can stop taking diabetes medications does not mean their diabetes is cured, the NIH says.

-And some may be able to return their blood sugar levels to normal by following a diet and exercise program, although this is very rare.
-In a 2012 study of 4,500 people with Type 2 diabetes, 1.3 percent were able to achieve normal blood sugar levels with diet and exercise.
+A 2012 study from the Centers for Disease Control and Prevention found that some people may be able to return their blood sugar levels to normal by following a diet and exercise program, although this is very rare.
+In the study, which involved 4,500 people with Type 2 diabetes, 1.3 percent were able to achieve normal blood sugar levels with diet and exercise.